danielmiessler/fabric/README.md

 ## Installation

 To install Fabric, you can use the latest release binaries or install it from the source.
+Simply go to your desired folder directory in the terminal and run the command associated with the apporpriate operating system.

 ### Get Latest Release Binaries